LudovicEspeel/course-web-essentials/docs/61_frontend_vue/README.md

 ![IMAGE](./images/image4.png)

-Copy the bootstrap.min.css stylesheet link and the bootstrap.bundle.min.js Javascript link, then paste them into your `<head>` of *index.html*
+Copy the bootstrap.min.css stylesheet link and the bootstrap.bundle.min.js JavaScript link, then paste them into your `<head>` of *index.html*

 ```html
 ...